All about LED

 Is your LED Mask third-party tested?

-Yes, all our LED devices have undergone third-party medical testing.
+Yes, all our LED Mask has undergone third-party medical testing.

 I've seen a mask offering 600Nm-700Nm and 820-835Nm wavelengths of light.
 Will it still work?

-Cheaper LEDs are often very broad in terms of their output, so they may have a specification of 100nm (ie. between 600-700nm).
-This means the light emitted is not very pure and is a mixture of wavelengths.
+Cheaper LEDs are often very broad in terms of their output, so they may have a specification of 100nm (ie, between 600-700nm).
+This means the emitted light is not very pure and contains a mixture of wavelengths.
 So, whilst you may achieve some light absorption into the skin, you won’t achieve optimal amounts.

-Additionally, if the wavelength is not delivered into the skin at an optimal intensity it will not reach its intended target within the skin.
+Additionally, if the wavelength is not delivered to the skin at an optimal intensity, it will not reach its intended target.

-Good quality LEDs have an output specification of +/- 5 or +/- 10 (max), meaning the output of an 830nm device will deliver wavelengths between 825-835nm or 820/840nm.
-We work with industry-leading and clinically proven wavelengths at the optimal absorption peak.
+Good-quality LEDs have an output specification of +/- 5 or +/- 10 (max), meaning an 830nm device will deliver wavelengths between 825-835nm or 820/840nm.
+We use industry-leading, clinically proven wavelengths at the optimal absorption peak.

-Do Boost LED devices deliver light that is 100% UV-free?
+Do Boost LED devices deliver 100% UV-free light?

-Red and Near-Infrared are on the opposite spectrum of light to UV.
-Neither the in-salon treatment or Boost LED devices produce any UV light.
+Red and near-infrared light are on the opposite end of the electromagnetic spectrum from UV.
+Neither the in-salon treatment nor the Boost LED devices produce any UV light.

 Did you create the devices?

-Having delivered almost 30,000 in-salon LED treatments to date, The Light Salon us an informed authority on LED therapy.
+Having delivered almost 30,000 in-salon LED treatments to date, The Light Salon is an informed authority on LED therapy.

 Our devices use clinically proven wavelengths, are convenient and easy to use and are designed with a thorough understanding of client care.